Influencer marketing 2021: 8 tools for in-depth research and many tips

 Tip 5: Invite influencers to host virtual events

-Speaking about online streams, with everyone locked inside to stop the spread of COVID-19, online events are more popular than ever.
-An online event doesn't have to be a huge deal like an awards show or something like that, it can be just a live-stream on Instagram, a Q&A session, or something else as easily produced.
+Speaking about online streams, with many people locked inside to stop the spread of COVID-19, online events are more popular than ever.
+An online event doesn't have to be a huge deal like an awards show or something like that, it can be just a live-stream on Instagram, a Q&A session, a LinkedIn how-to clip, or something else as easily produced.

 This tactic was successfully used by Joe Biden during his presidential campaign.
 The future president invited influencers from different niches, from young women rights activists to mommy bloggers, and they interviewed him on their topic of interest.
 The interviews were streamed on Twitch, YouTube, and Instagram.